 Unlike traditional play dough, this baby-safe play dough recipe doesn’t contain any salt or cream of tartar that would help preserve it.
 Therefore, like all edible sensory play activities made from perishable food ingredients, it won’t keep for more than a few days.

-After our kids were done playing with the play dough, I placed each colour in a separate zip-top bag and placed all the bags in the fridge.
+After our kids were done playing with the play dough, I placed each color in a separate zip-top bag and placed all the bags in the fridge.
 When they were ready to play again, I took the bags out of the fridge and was amazed to find that the dough was still very elastic and not crumbly at all.

 I recommend that you keep your baby play dough in the fridge too, since once of its ingredients is applesauce, which needs to be refrigerated.
 If needed, bring it back to room temperature or add a bit of applesauce to restore its stretchiness before play.

-Make sure to discard any pieces of dough that look filthy before you put it away, and when you take the play dough back out, check for mould and signs of spoilage before letting your child play with it.
+Make sure to discard any pieces of dough that look filthy before you put it away, and when you take the play dough back out, check for mold and signs of spoilage before letting your child play with it.
 If all goes well, you should be able to get several uses out of each batch!

 Baby Rice Cereal & Applesauce Play Dough